 Anyone who’s ever been in a toxic relationship knows that it takes over every part of your life.
 A toxic relationship is like a leech – it attaches to everything that gives you life and it sucks them all dry.
 And one of the most heartbreaking parts of being in a toxic relationship is how long it takes to get out of one.
+While healing from a toxic relationship, it’s crucial to address any underlying issues that may contribute to unhealthy dynamics.
+For some men, this could mean confronting Signs Of Mommy Issues In Men, as these can often skew perceptions and expectations in adult relationships.

 It’s been almost two years since I left my toxic relationship, and I still suffer from PTSD, trauma, and panic that the relationship caused me.
 I’ll always carry the effects of the relationship like a scar, no matter how much time passes.